Our auto technicians are trained to perform 1987 Chevrolet Corvette brake checks, brake services, and brake repairs. Schedule your appointment now.

 How often should you change your 1987 Chevrolet Corvette’s brake pads?
 It largely depends on where and how you drive.
 The majority of brake pads last between 30,000 and 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Alternatively, riding the brakes and hauling heavy loads can shorten their useful life.
 How often you need to replace your brake pads also depends on what kind you have on your Corvette.
 Brake pads made of certain materials tend to outlast others.
 Thankfully, when you get Chevrolet Corvette brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Corvette, we’ll only use parts that meet or surpass Chevrolet’s standards.

 Your Chevrolet Corvette may be powered by a strong engine.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t brake, it might as well be scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 Our technicians work to prevent more brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 1987 Chevrolet Corvette.
 Our brake repair services include brake pad/shoe replacement, brake rotor/drum refinishing, brake fluid exchange, and brake caliper and wheel cylinder service.
 Schedule a brake service and repair appointment for your Chevrolet Corvette.

 You rely on your Chevrolet Corvette to get you where you need to be.
 Our team is here to help make sure your vehicle works, day after day.
 Choose one of the services below and make an appointment for 1987 Chevrolet Corvette repairs.